nexodus-io/nexodus/docs/development/design/dual-stack.md

 ### CLI Changes

-The only CLI changes are some details in descriptions specifically calling out IPv4 only support to features such as `--child-prefix` and `tunnel-ip` that are not implemented in the initial work.
+The only CLI changes are some details in descriptions specifically calling out IPv4 only support to features such as `router --child-prefix` and `tunnel-ip` that are not implemented in the initial work.
 Ideally we don't add flag bloat here and accept v4/v6 in applicable fields rather than net new fields for v6.
 For example, `--child-prefix=172.17.20.0/24,2001:db8:abcd:0012::0/64`.

 ### IPv4 Only Support